DANS-KNAW/dans-module-archetype/docs/common-practices.md

 Documentation
 -------------
 Each module has its associated documentation site, which is published at io.github.com.
 The archetype sets up the project with a skeleton site.
-Use the `start-virtual-env-mkdocs.sh` and `start-mkdocs.sh` scripts in [dans-dev-tools]{:target=_blank} to start the site locally and see what it looks like after you have made your changes.
+Use the `start-mkdocs.sh` script in [dans-dev-tools]{:target=_blank} to start the site locally and see what it looks like after you have made your changes.

 Each documentation site follows a standard lay-out and includes the following: